Google Photos Backup Stuck on "Backing up 1 of XXX" or "Waiting for Sync"

 Backup and sync may get turned off when the device is low on power or in low-power mode.
 Charge the device or turn off low-power mode, turn on backup and sync and the backing up numbers will start going up.

 When backing up photos from local device to Google cloud, Google Photos needs enough memory space to scan over all photos on source folder.
 Thus, enough free space is necessary.
 If your source local device is running out of space, it is hard for Google Photos to operate.

 If all solutions above does not work for resolving Google Photos backup stuck problem, lastly, you can manually upload photos, pictures, videos or movies to Google cloud.

 If your Google photos backup not working still after trying all solutions above or maybe other suggestions provided by other people, then, you can turn to its alternative (third party app) for help.

 MultCloud is an excellent alternative to Google photos backup or Google Backup and Sync.
-As an online multiple different cloud drives manager, it enable you to backup/sync/transfer/copy/move/migrate files and photos among clouds such as transfer files from Google Drive to OneDrive.
+As an online multiple different cloud drives manager, it can not only put multiple clouds into one place; but also can help achieve cloud to cloud backup.